mehalyna/nlp-fuzzy/README.md

 # Science Repository

-This is a repository for scientific ideas and solutions on the topics of fuzzy logic, NLP, ML and other interesting areas of computer sciences.
+This is a repository for scientific ideas and research on the topics of fuzzy logic, NLP, ML and other interesting areas of computer sciences.

 ## Notebooks